 Cities are playing an increasingly important part in agriculture also due to another trend – Urban Farming.
 Roofs, gardens or any other area large enough to grow crops are increasingly being turned into commercial farming land to supply local farmer’s markets, restaurants or other outlets.
 The farm-to-table approach has been assumed by many well-known figures in the culinary world.
 It is in no way a fad, but should rather be viewed as a sustained trend towards more efficient food production.

 Restaurants, food producers and retailers will all have to cope with far-reaching changes over the coming years.
-Smart companies have already started answering to customer demands for healthier, more local and more responsible products.
+Smart companies have already started answering to customer demands for healthier, local and more responsibly sourced products.
 With time running out on a potential climate change turnaround, food producers do not only possess the power to positively impact on all of our lives but should also realize the immense financial potential that lies within adapting to the new environment and being ahead of the competition.